Security in Presentation

 NOTE

-- In Xamarin application, this feature is supported from the target framework .NET Standard 2.0 version onwards.
+1. In Xamarin applications, Encryption, Decryption and Write Protection features are supported from the target framework .NET Standard 2.0 version onwards.

-- For ASP.NET Core, this feature is supported from .NET Core 2.0 version onwards.
+2. For ASP.NET Core, Encryption, Decryption and Write Protection features are supported from the .NET Core 2.0 version onwards.